Below you will find a detailed Course Plan (or Syllabus) for Physics 582. It is

 areas of Physics in which Field Theory plays an essential role.
 You will not be able

-No late solution sets will be accepted unless you prearrange that with the TA and with
+this link.
+No late solution sets will be accepted unless you prearrange this beforehand with the TA and with

 me.
-There will be a penalty for late solution sets.
+There will be a 20 percent grade penalty for late solution sets.

 There will not be

-a midterm exam but there will be a Final Exam.
-It will be a take home exam.
+a midterm exam but there will be a Take Home Final Exam.
 You may

 prepare your solution set electronically, and you have the choice of either

 preparing the solution in LateX (strongly preferred) and to send me the pdf file by